goangelo141/IT121_G2_FINALPIT/README.md

 ### ⚡ Quality of Life (QoL)
 - [ ] **Keyboard Integration**
     - Enable the "Enter" key to submit inputs directly instead of manual button clicking.

+## 📜 Contribution Guidelines

+### Code Consistency
+    - Please match the existing coding styles and naming conventions when implementing new features.\